centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/enable-snmp-traps.md

 ### centreontrapd

-Two configuration files existent in centreontrapd:
+Two configuration files exist in centreontrapd:

 * **/etc/centreon/conf.pm** contains the connection information to the MariaDB database
 * **/etc/centreon/centreontrapd.pm** contains the configuration of the centreontrapd service